mscale92/basic-react-app/ReadMe.md

 Unlike the express app you built in previous exercises, this server only has one request, `app.get('/*')`.

-This means that all requests going through will render the same result, that result being, you're React application's `index.html` file.
+This means that all requests going through will render the same result, that result being, your React application's `index.html` file.

 The `index.html` file of React is the gateway to the application.
 Here, you will call your bundled JavaScript file, within a `<script tag>`, as well as point your React app to a designated `<div>` tag, `#app`.
 Remember, your bundle contains all of your compiled react code.